-For more information on the different events held at the Brunel Museum click on the “Events” tab.
+For more information on opera and other events held at the Brunel Museum click on the “Events” tab.

 TICKETS £5 – BUY TICKETS HERE